Chapter 28: Aftermath

 While Bark and Cream marveled at the sight of the natural vegetation, Tails stopped and stared at Cosmo’s front door.
 His brows were furrowed into a scowl.
 “Oh man, I just remembered,” he moaned.

 “What?”
 Bark and Cream said together, joining him at the threshold.

 “…We’re gonna have to tell her mom what happened.”

 Surprise had coloured Bark and Cream’s faces and their mouths were shaped in an ‘oh’.
 Tails would have found the sight comical, if not for the seriousness of the matter.

 He turned to knock on the door, when it opened.
 Rose stood behind it, her eyes puffy and cheeks red.
+A piece of paper was clenched tightly in her right hand.
 “Come inside,” she said, retreating into the house.

 When all three Mobians had entered, the woodchuck faced them.
 “Tails, yes?” she started.
 Seeing him nod, she continued.
 “It’s about Cosmo-”

 “I’m so sorry,” Tails cut in, shaking his head.
 “Kintobor has her.”